 Where to see turtle doves

-In the UK, turtle doves are now mainly a bird of southern and eastern England although their range does extend further north and west.
+In the UK, turtle doves are now mainly a bird of eastern and south-east England although their range does extend further north and west.
 Best looked for in woodland edges, hedgerows and open land with scattered bushes.
 These birds are more often heard than seen and their distinctive, gentle, purring song has long been a characteristic sound of summer.

 Visit one of these nature reserves to try and spot turtle doves: